xieyuheng/inner/topics/language-design-diary/report-on-the-little-typer/1--the-more-things-change-the-more-they-stay-the-same.md

+---
-# 1. The More Things Change, the More They Stay the Same
+title: 1.
+The More Things Change, the More They Stay the Same

-2020-09-15
+date: 2020-09-15
+---

-## Didactics 1: Forwarding engaging examples
+# Didactics 1: Forwarding engaging examples

 To introduce a new concept, first give many engaging examples.

-## Didactics 2: Familiar concept
+# Didactics 2: Familiar concept

 More formal concept should be introduced after the introduction of the equivalent more familiar concept.